 Anishinaabe Own Voices author Tashia Hart releases new book “Gidjie and the Wolves” (Intermediaries, volume 1).

 Gidjie is an Anishinaabe girl who lives near the shore of Lake Superior.
 Her best friend is an opossum.
 Her grandmother is an expert baker, traveling animal medic, and part-time bird.
 Gidjie receives an invitation from a dancing fox to set off on an adventure and find the whereabouts of the fox’s kits, and soon realizes it’s not just the kits that are in danger; her aunt is also missing.
-Gidjie must work together with new friends to bring everyone home safe.
+Can Gidjie work together with new friends to bring everyone home safe?

 53 illustrations penciled by author and inked by Jonathan Thunder